Jwebster89/Directory_structuring/README.md

 2. **Run the Script with Analysis Name**: Execute the `./bin/analysis_creator.py` script by providing the name of your analysis as an argument.
 This name will be used to create a new directory under `analyses` with subdirectories for `bin`, `input`, and `output`.
    `./analysis_creator.py <Analysis_Name>`

    Replace `<Analysis_Name>` with the desired name for your analysis.
-For example, if your analysis is named "GenomeSequencing", run:
+For example, if your analysis is named "Spades_assembly_010224", run:
    `./analysis_creator.py Spades_assembly_010224`

 Recommendation: Include the date in your analysis name so that re-runs of an analysis are distinguishable.